veltzer/fastlog/README.md

 It gives you an API to clear the log so that it doesn"t become congested.
 * maybe a kernel module to give you contiguous space to log to?

+Fastlog is a C/C++ library for fast/realtime logging

 	Mark Veltzer <mark.veltzer@gmail.com>, 2010 - 2022